Peteradetula/peteradetula/data/design-agency/1-digital-clubcard.md

 **User Testing**

-I created a clickable prototype of the three experiment and tested it with users on a zoom meeting, here are the feedbacks from the test:

-- ✅ Customers find the digital ClubCard scan code and PDF option real interesting, most preferred the digital option.
+User testing: I created a clickable prototype of the three experiments and tested it with users via Zoom.
+Feedback revealed that customers found the digital Clubcard scan code and PDF options very appealing, with most preferring the digital option.
+However, users also requested a physical, non-paid option for those with accessibility challenges, non-digital shoppers, and low-income groups, as the PDF format might not suit everyone.
-  &nbsp;
-- ✅ Customers want a physical non-paid option for customers with accessibility issues as the PDF might not be a good option for them.
-  &nbsp;
-- ✅ Users requested for a physical non-paid option to customers non-digital shoppers and low income groups.

 &nbsp;